DloomPlz/Aptos-NFT-Mint/README.md

+# Notes on this mint

+- Add images and metadatas to right folder (under script/src/assets/) + upload images and metadatas to these folders
+- Setup the config.json file with all secret keys and right path to images + metadatas

 # Disclaimer

 We are not affiliated with Aptos or any NFT project.
 We develop tools for everyone to use, at their own risk.